Scottish Football Association: Chief Executive/Secretary

+Association overview

 National teams

-As well as the Scotland national football team, the Scottish Football Association is also currently responsible for organising the Scotland B national football team, as well as men's national teams at under-21, under-19, under-18 and under-17 levels.
+As well as the Scotland national football team, the Scottish Football Association is also currently responsible for organising the Scotland national football B team, as well as men's national teams at under-21, under-19, under-18 and under-17 levels.
 There was also a semi-professional team, but this was disbanded in 2008.
 In women's football, there is the full Scotland women's national football team, under-19 and under-17 teams.

-In Futsal there is a full national side.
+In Futsal, there is a full national side.

 Club competitions

 The Scottish Football Association organises the Scottish Cup and the Scottish Youth Cup.
 Although the SFA are not involved in the day-to-day operation of the Scottish Professional Football League or other league competitions, they do appoint referees to officiate the games in these leagues, as well as dealing with player registrations and disciplinary issues.

 Club licensing

-The Scottish Football Association encourages quality of governance in football clubs through a system of club licence awards.
 All SFA member clubs are assessed annually in four areas (ground, first team, youth team, and governance) and, if appropriate, awarded a licence at platinum, gold, silver, bronze or entry level.
-As of June 2021, only Celtic have been awarded a platinum-level licence, while three clubs have been awarded gold-level licences: Hibernian, St Johnstone and St Mirren.
-All clubs in the Scottish Professional Football League, Highland Football League, and Lowland Football League are required to be licensed at entry level or above.
+As of June 2025, only Celtic are currently holders of a platinum-level licence, while four others (Hibernian, Rangers, St Johnstone, and St Mirren) hold gold-level licences.
+All clubs in the Scottish Professional Football League are required to be licensed at bronze level, Highland Football League, and Lowland Football League are required to be licensed at entry level or above.